-- Medical battery

-- Intentional tort
+- $\circ$ Intentional tort

 - Elements of battery

 - Act

 - Intent

 - Causation (actual and proximate)

 - Touching

 - Harmful or offensive

+- Example: Undergoing an operation on the left ear, but doctor decides to operate on right ear and the right ear is made better.

-Example: Cutting on someone's ear without permission is battery, even if it helps them.
-Lack of damages does not invalidate an intentional tort action.
+- Lack of damages does not invalidate an intentional tort action.
 However, there is no negligence because there are no damages.

-• Example: No battery if hospital and physicians can prove an affirmative defense of consent.
+- No battery if hospital and physicians can prove an affirmative defense of consent.
 For a patient incapable of giving or withholding consent, consent is implied by law.
 However, there is negligence because the hospital and physicians had a duty to perform the surgery competently.
 Consent is irrelevant.

 - Damages are not necessary to make out a case for battery.
-Thus, the patient who is not injured, and is in fact better off because of the touching, still has a case. - o Note: A "harmful" touching for purposes of battery is not necessarily one that causes harm - Consent for emergency treatment is implied by law for public policy reasons.
+Thus, the patient who is not injured, and is in fact better off because of the touching, still has a case.

+- Note: A "harmful" touching for purposes of battery is not necessarily one that causes harm

+- it is a touching that is unwanted

+- Consent for emergency treatment is implied by law for public policy reasons.